Trolling: Concern troll

 Concern trolls pretend to be sympathetic to a certain point of view which they are actually critical of.
 A concern troll will often declare an interest in joining or allying with a certain cause, while subtly ridiculing it.
 The concern troll posts in web forums devoted to their declared point of view and attempts to sway the group's actions or opinions while claiming to share their goals, but with professed "concerns".
 The goal is to sow fear, uncertainty, and doubt within the group, sometimes by appealing to outrage culture.
 For example, a person who wishes to shame obese people, but disguises this impulse as concern for the health of overweight people, could be considered a concern troll.

-A verifiable example of concern trolling within politics occurred in 2006 when Tad Furtado, a member of staff for then-Congressman Charles Bass (R-N.H.), was caught posing as a "concerned" supporter of Bass's opponent, Democrat Paul Hodes, on several liberal New Hampshire blogs, using the pseudonyms "IndieNH" or "IndyNH".
+A verifiable example of concern trolling within politics occurred in 2006 when Tad Furtado, a member of staff for Republican then-Congressman Charles Bass of New Hampshire, was caught posing as a "concerned" supporter of Bass's opponent, Democrat Paul Hodes, on several liberal New Hampshire blogs, using the pseudonyms "IndieNH" or "IndyNH".
 "IndyNH" expressed concern that Democrats might just be wasting their time or money on Hodes, because Bass was unbeatable.
 Hodes eventually won the election.

 Although the term "concern troll" originated in discussions of online behavior, it now sees increasing use to describe similar offline behaviors.
 For example, James Wolcott of Vanity Fair accused a conservative New York Daily News columnist of "concern troll" behavior in his efforts to downplay the Mark Foley scandal.
 Wolcott links what he calls concern trolls to what Saul Alinsky calls "Do-Nothings", giving a long quote from Alinsky on the Do-Nothings' method and effects:

 These Do-Nothings profess a commitment to social change for ideals of justice, equality, and opportunity, and then abstain from and discourage all effective action for change.
 They are known by their brand, 'I agree with your ends but not your means'.

 The Hill published an op-ed piece by Markos Moulitsas of the liberal blog Daily Kos titled "Dems: Ignore 'Concern Trolls.
 The concern trolls in question were not Internet participants but rather Republicans offering public advice and warnings to the Democrats that could be considered deceptive.